rosenfeld/oojspec/README.md

 # oojspec - Object-oriented client-side testing

 `oojspec` is a test runner built on top of [Buster.js](http://busterjs.org/), focused on integration tests.
+It is available both as a Rails engine and as an NPM package.
+Even though I'd recommend to use the NPM package with the Karma runner for non-Rails projects (or even for Rails projects it may be a better option) the Rails engine can also be used by non-Rails projects
-It is also a Rails engine, although you can use it in non-Rails applications - more on that in a later topic.
+- more on that in a later topic.

 It uses the same assertions and reporter and you can choose between expectations and assertions style on your examples or even mix them up.